-To help us concentrate on the most important things for North Yorkshire's health and wellbeing, we have agreed on four key themes to help us organise our work.
+To help us concentrate on the most important things for North Yorkshire's health and wellbeing, we have agreed on five key themes to help us organise our work.
 These themes will sometimes overlap and will be relevant to all age groups.

 - Connected communities

 - Start well

 - Live well

 - Age well

+- Dying well

-We set out why each of our themes is important, what we hope to achieve (our outcomes) and the changes you can expect to see, on pages 7 to 10.
+We set out why each of our themes is important, what we hope to achieve - 'our outcomes' - and the changes you can expect to see, on pages 8 to 17.